 Step #1: Enabling the Custom Integration

-You will need to go to the Admin - Integrations section and click on Configure next to the Custom Integration (API) option.
+You must go to the Admin - Integrations section and click on Configure next to the Custom Integration (API) option.

-This will lead you to a screen where you'll be able to generate an API key to use with the Enterprise Sync Tool, enabling the API's endpoint for the sync and simultaneously disabling the other active provisioning methods.
+This will lead you to a screen where you can generate an API key to use with the Enterprise Sync Tool, enabling the API's endpoint for the sync and simultaneously disabling the other active provisioning methods.

 By default, attempts to synchronize members via the script will fail, even with a valid API key, unless the Custom Integration provisioning is activated.